mlurz92/AvocadoSign/docs/Application_Guide.md

 * **Global Cohort Selection:** Three buttons in the header (`Overall`, `Surgery alone`, `Neoadjuvant therapy`) filter the dataset for general exploration in the `Data`, `Analysis`, and `Statistics` tabs.
 This selection represents the primary, user-defined view of the data.

 * **Analysis Context (Methodological Lock):** For specific, scientifically valid comparisons, the application automatically activates a temporary **Analysis Context**.
-This is a core feature of the `Comparison` tab.
+This is a core feature of the `Comparison` tab and parts of the `Statistics` tab.
     * **Activation:** When a literature-based T2 criterion is selected for comparison (e.g., ESGAR 2016), the application automatically sets the context to the methodologically correct patient cohort (e.g., "Surgery alone").
     * **Effect:** While an Analysis Context is active, the Global Cohort Selection buttons in the header are **disabled (locked)** to prevent invalid comparisons.
-All statistical calculations and charts within that context (e.g., the comparison table and chart) are performed exclusively on the locked cohort.
+All statistical calculations and charts within that context are performed exclusively on the locked cohort.
 A banner within the tab clearly indicates which context is active.
     * **Deactivation:** The context is automatically cleared when you switch to another main tab (like `Data` or `Publication`) or change the comparison view back to a non-context-specific option.
     * **Transparency:** The UI provides clear feedback to inform you which context is currently active, ensuring you are always aware of the exact patient group being analyzed.